Black Wednesday: George Soros' Bet Against Britain

 Unfortunately, currency speculators didn't believe the government would make good on these promises and continued shorting the Pound Sterling.
 After an emergency meeting among top officials, the country was ultimately forced to withdraw from the ERM, to let the market revalue its currency to more appropriate, lower levels.

 The country was arguably thrown into a recession afterward, with many British citizens referring to the ERM as the "Eternal Recession Machine."
 While the government lost a lot of money, some politicians are glad the ERM disaster occurred, since it paved the way for more conservative polices that would ultimately be credited for reviving the economy.

 Lessons from Black Wednesday

 Black Wednesday teaches a number of important lessons to both currency traders and governments, including some lessons that may surprise readers.
 For instance, statistical data suggests that the British economy was growing faster in the ERM than published figures suggest, and the resulting recession may have instead been due to the aftermath of the Lawson boom—a period of economic growth that preceded 1992.

 Lessons for governments might include:

 - Don't dictate interest rates: The ERM interest rates were set for Germany when they should have been set by Europe for Europe.

 - Pick your fights against speculators: Taking extreme measures to counteract decisive market action often becomes a futile and expensive endeavor.

 Lessons for currency traders could include:

 - Nothing's impossible: The departure of Britain from the ERM was unthinkable to many during the crisis, but even governments make big mistakes.

-- Be ready for extreme measures: Britain's decision to raise interest rates from 2 percent to 5 percent in a single day demonstrates potential government resolve.
+- Be ready for extreme measures: Britain's decision to raise interest rates from 10 percent to 12 percent to 15 percent in a single day demonstrates potential government resolve.

 Black Wednesday is widely known as the day that billionaire currency trader George Soros broke the Bank of England and made over $1 billion.
 But, the real lessons are found by analyzing the underlying causes of the crisis and how they quickly led to problems.
 By understanding these issues, central banks can avoid future crises sparked by regulatory constraints.